-With good friends and always a place to stay, Chicago is like a second home to me.
-I’ve been fortunate enough to visit in every month of year except July.
+Chicago is like a second home to me.
+I’ve been fortunate enough to visit almost every month of year.
 While I don’t think there’s a bad time to visit, there are some months that are just better than others.

-The park as a whole is just beautiful.
+The rest of the park is just beautiful and it’s one of my favorite features of the city.
 With fountains, sculptures, architectural features, landscaping and events planned thru out the warm months.
-It’s an experience, in my opinion, that shouldn’t be missed.
-Don’t forget to take that selfie at the Bean.
+It’s an experience that shouldn’t be missed.
+Pack a picnic lunch and don’t forget to take that selfie at the Bean.

 Every fall, the city of Chicago plants tens of thousands of tulip bulbs.
 What started as a Michigan Avenue tradition has turned into a city wide event.
 You won’t have to look too hard to find them.
 The city takes a lot of pride in this tradition.
 They go to great lengths to protect the bulbs from the winter and the harsh chemicals used to melt the snow by placing sod over them.
 They then remove the sod at the appropriate time.
 Once the tulips bloom, the bulbs are removed to make room for summer flowers.
 But those bulbs don’t go to waste.
 They do a very popular bulb giveaway to raise money and the bulbs can be reused in home gardens.

 Another feel good aspect of this tradition is the forethought the city uses in certain years to mark special events or things happening in the city.
 Like the year they worked with a Dutch breeder to get a tulip named after the then mayor’s wife, Maggie Daley.
 She was battling cancer at the time and the city knowing that she had carried tulips down the aisle at her wedding to the mayor, planted this bulb named after her, in her honor.
 Just one more reason to love this city!